alexey-dc/rack_experiments/01_rack_threaded_requests/README.md

 exec /opt/homebrew/opt/asdf/libexec/bin/asdf exec "rackup" "$@"
 ```

-Whatever.
-I'm sure it's fine.
-I'm sure Puma is righteously spinning up its extra allowed threads to deal with my multi-threaded client.
-Here's the result if I run the client on 1 thread with 5 requests:
+I'm sure it's fine: Puma is probably righteously spinning up its extra allowed threads to deal with my multi-threaded client.
+Here's the result if I run the _client_ on 1 thread with 5 requests, against this same server:

 ```bash
 # Server